dfm/ml-class/README.md

 I implemented all the requirements in Python instead of LUSH since it is what I feel comfortable with and what I use daily in my own research.
-The code requires NumPy to be installed on the system and it also needs SciPy (but only for the direct solution to the linear system).
+The code requires [NumPy](http://numpy.scipy.org/) to be installed on the system and it also needs [SciPy](http://scipy.org/) (but only for the direct solution to the linear system).
 The main algorithms are implemented in the `linear` module (in the source file `linear/linear.py`) and all the user facing code is in `hw1.py`.
+The `database` module in `database/database.py` reads in the dataset and should be easily extensible to other machine learning datasets.

 ## Implementation